 You can also freeze these.
 Simply place the cooled shells in a zip lock bag (or an air tight container) and freeze for several weeks.
 To use these, let them thaw at room temperature and place in a moderate oven for 5-10 minutes.
 They will crisp up again.
 Now you can let these cool and fill with your favorite filling.

-Craqueline is another fancy technique to use on choux pastry.
+Craquelin is another fancy technique to use on choux pastry.
 This will elevate their look and also will help give them a nice and even top.
-Craqueline is nothing but a paste made with butter, brown sugar and flour.
+Craquelin is nothing but a paste made with butter, brown sugar and flour.
 Let’s see how to do this!

 You need brown sugar (dark or light) cold butter and some all-purpose flour.
 Also a few drops of water/vanilla extract